 Inspect and repair gatewell dip net as needed.

 2.3.1.2.
 Submersible Traveling Screens (STS) and Vertical Barrier Screens (VBS).
+In 2019, install screens by March 1 in at least the first three operational units in the priority order (Table LMN-5).
+Additional units may be screened prior to April 1 if maintenance schedules allow.

 Maintenance completed on all screens.